wp-plugins/wp-widget-gallery/readme.txt

 This WordPress plugin allows user to create a gallery for widgets.
 This plugin also has the ability to display it on page of your choice.

+Any errors or bugs you find please use the support forum.

+If you find this plugin helpful, we appreciate if you give us your review.

 == Installation ==